IzAKuLuS/Mercedes-Benz-W212-Instrument-Cluster-Reverse-Engineering-for-Sim-Racing-Applications/README.md

 None of the single-bit, selected-byte, or nibble sweeps produced visible or audible feedback from the cluster.

 This does not prove that `0x245` is invalid.
-A real message may require multiple nonzero bytes, an alive counter, a checksum, a changing sequence, a companion frame, or another prerequisite state.
+A real message may require multiple nonzero bytes, an alive counter, a checksum, a changing sequence, a companion frame, or some another prerequisite state.
 Since `0x001` already provides reliable bench control, further blind searches on `0x245` are a lower priority.

 Also, an occasional cluster-transmitted hexadecimal ID `0x581` was seen in some logs.
 That frame is not the same as decimal DBC ID 581.
 Decimal 581 is `0x245`.